imagej/imagej.github.io/_pages/events/isbi-2012-segmentation-challenge.md

 title: Segmentation of neuronal structures in EM stacks challenge - ISBI 2012
 ---

+{% include notice content="The ISBI 2012 challenge server has been decommissioned, but you can still [download the training and test data](https://downloads.imagej.net/ISBI-2012-challenge.zip)!" %}

 <img src="/media/logos/isbi.jpg" title="fig:ISBI-logo.jpg" width="100" alt="ISBI-logo.jpg" />The [IEEE International Symposium on Biomedical Imaging (ISBI)](http://www.biomedicalimaging.org/) is the premier forum for the presentation of technological advances in theoretical and applied biomedical imaging and image computing.
 In the context of the [ISBI 2012](http://www.biomedicalimaging.org/2012/) conference which was held in Barcelona, Spain, from 2 to 5 May 2012, we organized a [challenge workshop](http://www.biomedicalimaging.org/2012/index.php/programme/isbi-challenges/13-challenges/49-contest-workshop-segmentation-of-neuronal) on **segmentation of neuronal structures in EM stacks**.

 {% include thumbnail src='/media/events/challenge-isbi-2012-sample-image.png' title='Example of ssTEM image and its corresponding segmentation'%}In this **challenge**, a full stack of EM slices will be used to train {% include wikipedia title='Machine learning' text='machine learning'%} algorithms for the purpose of **automatic segmentation of neural structures**.